Everest Base Camp Trek-14 Days

 The trail then leads us uphill through a challenging but rewarding climb.
 As we gain height, the scenery opens up to dramatic views of snow-covered peaks, glacial streams, prayer flags fluttering in the wind, and mani stones carved with Tibetan mantras.
 By early evening, we reach the vibrant Sherpa hub of Namche Bazaar.

-Highlights of the day include posing by the iconic Hillary Bridge, passing through the gateway to Namche, and—if the skies are clear—catching a stunning glimpse of Mount Thamserku above the town.
+Highlights of the day include posing by the iconic Hillary Bridge, passing through the gateway to Namche, and if the skies are clear, catching a stunning glimpse of Mount Thamserku above the town.

 Accommodation: Overnight at a local guesthouse

-Meals: Breakfast, lunch, and dinner included
+Breakfast, lunch, and dinner included

-Day 04: Acclimatization Day in Namche Bazar - Hike to Hotel Everest View and Return to Hotel
+Day 4: Acclimatization Day in Namche Bazar - Hike to Hotel Everest View and Return to Hotel

 To cope with the higher elevation and reduce the risk of altitude sickness, we spend helping our bodies adapt as we climb higher in the days ahead.